-Based on results observed from our three completed clinical trials to-date, we believe our product candidates that contain PHA121 will demonstrate advantages and differentiation relative to currently approved HAE therapies and other oral therapies in clinical development.
-Namely, PHA121's bradykinin- B2-receptorinhibition mechanism has a well-established clinical therapeutic profile in a currently approved product in the rapid treatment of acute HAE attacks.
-We have observed greater potency for PHA121 compared to icatibant in our early clinical trials, potentially resulting in both a smaller therapeutic dose and a longer duration of effect.
-We evaluated the PD and PK of PHA121 in a bradykinin-challenge model in healthy subjects.
+Based on results observed from our four completed clinical trials to-date, we believe our product candidates that contain deucrictibant will demonstrate advantages and differentiation relative to currently approved HAE therapies and other oral therapies in clinical development.
+Deucrictibant's bradykinin- B2-receptor-inhibition mechanism has a well-established clinical therapeutic profile in a currently approved product in the rapid treatment of acute HAE attacks.
+We have observed greater potency for deucrictibant compared to icatibant using a surrogate endpoint in the bradykinin challenge study, potentially resulting in both a smaller therapeutic dose and a longer duration of effect.
+We evaluated the PD and PK of deucrictibant in a bradykinin-challenge model in healthy subjects.
 The bradykinin challenge was validated as a surrogate assessment for dose selection in the original development program for icatibant, as reviewed by the FDA and the EMA.
 The clinical dose of icatibant established with the bradykinin challenge has demonstrated successful treatment of HAE attacks in multiple randomized clinical trials and over 10 years of clinical experience.
-We conducted a proof-of-concept clinical trial testing the effects of BK in healthy volunteers in our bradykinin-challenge trial, where we evaluated the effect of PHA121 on cardiovascular parameters affected by bradykinin such as blood pressure, heart rate and cardiac output in healthy volunteers.
-We observed that PHA121 was more potent in blocking the effects of BK in humans than icatibant, when comparing the PHA121 results of the trial to published data on icatibant.
+We conducted a proof-of-concept clinical trial testing the effects of BK in healthy volunteers in our bradykinin-challenge trial, where we evaluated the effect of deucrictibant on cardiovascular parameters affected by bradykinin such as blood pressure, heart rate and cardiac output in healthy volunteers.
+We observed that deucrictibant was more potent in blocking the effects of BK in humans than icatibant, when comparing the deucrictibant results of the trial to published data on icatibant.

 The data from this trial allowed us to generate a PK/PD correlation model.
-Based on this model and published data on icatibant, we predict the duration of effect for a single oral dose of 12 mg PHA121 will exceed that of 30 mg of icatibant and a single oral dose of 22 mg PHA121 will cover the same duration of effect as two icatibant injections of 30 mg administered six hours apart.
-Furthermore, analysis based on the results from this trial suggest that therapeutic doses of PHA121 may be at least 20 times smaller than the doses required for oral kallikrein inhibitors in development.
+Based on this model and published data on icatibant, we predict the duration of effect for a single oral dose of 12 mg deucrictibant to exceed that of 30 mg of icatibant and a single oral dose of 22 mg deucrictibant will cover the same duration of effect as two icatibant injections of 30 mg administered six hours apart.
+Furthermore, analysis based on the results from this trial suggest that therapeutic doses of deucrictibant may be at least 10-fold smaller than the doses required for oral kallikrein inhibitors in development.
 In addition, we believe that the observed PK profile of our compound demonstrates the potential of PHVS719 as a prophylactic treatment of HAE by achieving steady-state plasma concentrations within 72 hours.
-The BKchallenge data was generated in a Phase 1 clinical trial, and we do not yet have data from any PHA121 Phase 2 clinical trial to evaluate the potential efficacy of PHA121 in HAE patients.
-We have not conducted a head-tohead comparison of icatibant to PHA121 in a clinical trial but have compared the published data for icatibant to data from our Phase 1 clinical trial of PHA121.
-Potency as used in this Annual report refers to the amount of drug required to produce a pharmacological effect of given intensity and is not a measure of therapeutic efficacy.
+The BK-challenge data was generated in a Phase 1 clinical trial.
+The topline data from our deucrictibant Phase 2 RAPIDe-1 trial treating HAE attacks were consistent with the predictions of the BK challenge in both onset of symptom relief and duration of effect (use of rescue medication).
+However, we have not conducted a head-to-head comparison of icatibant to deucrictibant in a clinical trial but have compared the published data for icatibant to data from our Phase 1 clinical trial of deucrictibant.
+Potency as used in this report refers to the amount of drug required to produce a pharmacological effect of given intensity and is not a measure of therapeutic efficacy.